-Immersion Cooling is a technique used to cool components of IT equipment that consists of submerging the computer components in a thermally conductive and dielectric liquid.
-Through this practice, the servers are cooled and heat is transferred from the source to the liquid.
+Immersion cooling is a technique for cooling IT equipment that consists of submerging the computer components in a thermally conductive and dielectric liquid.
+Through this practice, servers are cooled and heat is transferred from directly from the source to the liquid.

-When we talk about Immersion Cooling, we also need to discuss the different types of Immersion Cooling, as well as the applications of Immersion cooling.
-The practice of Immersion Cooling has a multitude of benefits particularly as it allows datacenters to be managed in a greener and more sustainable manner.
-Environmental concerns has been a huge catalyst for the adoption of the technology in recent years.
+When talking about immersion cooling, we need to consider the different types of immersion cooling, as well as the applications of immersion cooling.
+This method has a multitude of benefits, especially environmentally-wise as it enables datacenters to be managed in a greener and more sustainable way.
+In recent years, environmental concerns have been a huge catalyst for the adoption of this technology.

-At Submer, we believe in green datacenters.
-Our solutions are powered by Immersion Cooling, and more specifically single-phase Immersion Cooling.
-Below you will learn more about Immersion cooling and its benefits, whether you are new to the technique or consider yourself a pro, read on to discover something new!
+At Submer, we believe in green datacenters powered by single-phase immersion cooling.
+Below you will learn more about immersion cooling and its benefits – whether you are new to the technique or consider yourself a pro, read on to discover something new!

-To better understand what Immersion Cooling can do for datacenters, we need to clarify what is Immersion Cooling, why we should apply Immersion Cooling and how the technology works.
+To better understand what immersion cooling can do for datacenters, we need to clarify what immersion cooling is, why we should apply immersion cooling, and how the technology works.

-As we already mentioned, Immersion Cooling is a method that is slowly becoming popular with innovative datacenters.
-But what makes the technique so popular and what’s the difference?
+As we just mentioned, immersion cooling is a method that is becoming increasingly popular with innovative datacenters... but what makes the technique so popular and what differentiates it from the rest?

-Immersion Cooling could be the smart choice from an operations perspective and also from a practical perspective.
-Why?
+Immersion cooling could be the smart choice from both an operations point of view and a practical perspective.

-Acording to the Europen Comission, by 2020 data centers used to consume about 2% of the world’s electricity.
-By 2030 is expected this percentage grows up to 8%.
+According to the European Commission, in 2020 data centers consumed about 2% of the world’s electricity.
+By 2030, is expected this percentage is expected to grow to up to 8%.